About the Project

 A particular focus of the KS-LSAMP is recruitment and retention of military veterans in STEM fields.
 Kansas is home to two Army bases and an Air Force installation and has a significant number of URM veterans enrolled in partner institutions.

 Additionally, members of the KS-LSAMP have established recruitment and retention programs aimed at serving the needs of underrepresented groups including African-Americans, American Indians, Pacific Islanders, and first-generation to college students in additional to Hispanic/Latino students.

-This material is based upon work supported by the National Science Foundation under Grant Number 1305059.
-Any opinions, findings, conclusions, or recommendations expressed in this material are those of the KS-LSAMP program and do not necessarily reflect the views of the National Science Foundation.
+This material is based upon work supported by the National Science Foundation under Grant Numbers 1817537 (2018) and 1305059 (2013).
+Any opinions, findings, conclusions or recommendations expressed in this material are those of the KS-LSAMP program and do not necessarily reflect the views of the National Science Foundation.